-Chelsea has an MFA in directing from UBC and a BFA from UVic and is currently an adjunct professor at UBC.
-She is the recipient of the Sydney J Risk award in directing, the Ray Michal award for outstanding body of work by an emerging director and a two-time winner and five-time Jessie Richardson Award nominee for Outstanding Direction.
-She a member of the advisory committee for Balancing Act, sits on the boards of the Vancouver Creative Space Society, Creekview Housing Coop (where is grateful to live!) and Aenigma Theatre.
+Chelsea has an MFA in directing from UBC; a BFA from UVic; is currently an adjunct professor at UBC; recipient of the Sydney J Risk award in directing; the Ray Michal award for outstanding body of work by an emerging director; two-time winner and five-time Jessie Richardson Award nominee for Outstanding Direction.
+She a member of the advisory committee for Balancing Act, sits on the boards of the Vancouver Creative Space Society, Creekview Housing Coop (where she is grateful to live!) and Aenigma Theatre.

 Cheyenne is a writer, actor and producer from Vancouver, Canada.
 She is currently working on her first full length play, The Sunrise Betties, in development with ITSAZOO.
 Other writing credits include The After After Party (The Cultch), Lady Parts (Pi Theatre and Revolver Festival 2019), Karaoke: The Musical (Studio 58), and The Bush Party (Theatre SKAM).
 Her screenplay Saint Joan’s Seven was presented as one of seven new Canadian screenplays at TIFF 2018’s Pitch This!
 Competition.
 As an actor Cheyenne has recently appeared in Ghosting (Freeform), Bravo Network’s Imposters, and Red Letter Films docu-drama Maux Mysteres.
 Her hit show The After After Party was the recipient of the Pick Of The Fringe, Georgia Straight’s Critics Choice Award, and the coveted CULTCHivating the Fringe Award (Vancouver 2016) and will be touring to Winnipeg Fringe this summer.
 Cheyenne is a graduate of Studio 58.